 Create a segment based on new prospects that have recently been entered into Act-On.
 For example - create a segment of prospects from a specific city that entered your list in November that have a lead score of at least 25.

 The Search method is a blanket search tool that looks across all profile information known about a contact; an example of this would be a search for 'John' may return a contact with the first name of John, the last name of Johnson, someone who works for a Company named John's Industries, or a contact with the e-mail domain of @johns.com.

-The Direct Selection method allows you to view a list of all contacts located in your list and you can choose which contacts you would like to appear in this particular segment.
+With this method, you can view a list of all contacts located in your list and choose which contacts you would like to appear in this particular segment.

 You can create custom criteria rules with boolean logic.
 In addition to using AND or OR to evaluate all criteria in a segment, custom boolean expressions can now be used as well (ie "1 AND (2 OR 3)".

 For more details on how to set query logic, see this page.

 Query Segment Criteria

 Begin building out your segment criteria by combining various segmentation methods.
 Using the blue + sign you can add additional criteria that your prospect must meet to be included in the segment.